ludwig-ai/ludwig-docs/src/docs/user_guide.md

 ### Category Features Measures

 The measures that are calculated every epoch and are available for category features are `accuracy`, `top_k` (computes accuracy considering as a match if the true category appears in the first `k` predicted categories ranked by decoder's confidence) and the `loss` itself.
-You can set either of them as `validation_measure` in the `training` section of the model definition if you set the `validation_field` to be the name of a category feature.
+You can set either of them as `validation_measure` in the `training` section of the configuration if you set the `validation_field` to be the name of a category feature.

 Set Features
 ------------